-In the 1970’s, Terrence McKenna, wrote about what has, perhaps become more of a problem recently.
-“We have to create culture, don't watch TV, don't read magazines… Create your own roadshow… If you're worrying about Michael Jackson or Bill Clinton or somebody else, then you are disempowered, you're giving it all away to icons, icons which are maintained by an electronic media so that you want to dress like X or have lips like Y. This is shit-brained, this kind of thinking.
-That is all cultural diversion, and what is real is you and your friends and your associations, your highs, your orgasms, your hopes, your plans, your fears.
-And we are told 'no', we're unimportant, we're peripheral.
-'Get a degree, get a job, get a this, get a that.'
-And then you're a player, you don't want to even play in that game.
-You want to reclaim your mind and get it out of the hands of the cultural engineers who want to turn you into a half-baked moron consuming all this trash that's being manufactured out of the bones of a dying world.”
+In the 1970”s, Terrence McKenna, wrote about what has, perhaps, become more of a problem recently.
+“We have to create culture, don”t watch TV, don”t read magazines… Create your own roadshow… If you”re worrying about Michael Jackson or Bill Clinton or somebody else, then you are disempowered, you”re giving it all away to icons, icons which are maintained by an electronic media, so that you want to dress like X, or have lips like Y. This is shit-brained, this kind of thinking.
+That is all cultural diversion, and what is real is you, and your friends, and your associations, your highs, your orgasms, your hopes, your plans, your fears.
+And we are told “no”, we”re unimportant, we”re peripheral.
+“Get a degree, get a job, get a this, get a that.”
+And then you”re a player, you don”t want to even play in that game.
+You want to reclaim your mind and get it out of the hands of the cultural engineers, who want to turn you into a half-baked moron, consuming all this trash that”s being manufactured out of the bones of a dying world.”

 It is often said that the brighter the flame, the larger the shadow.
 Italo Calvino explains this best: that “the more enlightened our houses are, the more their walls ooze with ghosts.
 Dreams of progress and reason are haunted by nightmares…At the height of the enlightenment, Sade and the Gothic novel appeared.”
 This also true of most countries.
-They appear abundant and prosperous, but their success casts a shadow over the devastation being done to the environment, to their people, and to animals.
+They appear abundant, and prosperous, but their success casts a shadow over the devastation being done to the environment, to their people, and to animals.

-The Sufi poet Rumi wrote that “you must ask for what you really want.
-Don’t go back to sleep.”
-500 years later the American poet William Stafford echoed this call:
+The Sufi poet, Rumi, wrote that: “you must ask for what you really want.
+Don”t go back to sleep.” five hundred years later, the American poet William Stafford, echoed this call:

 “For it is important that awake people be awake,